simpleinjector/Documentation/source/aspnetintegration.rst

 Wiring custom middleware
 ========================

-The previous `Startup` snippet already showed how a custom middleware class can be used in the ASP.NET Core pipeline.
+The previous program.cs and `Startup` integration examples already showed how a custom middleware class can be used in the ASP.NET Core pipeline.
 The Simple Injector ASP.NET Core integration packages add an **UseMiddleware** extension method that allows adding custom middleware.
 The following listing shows how a `CustomMiddleware` class is added to the pipeline.

 .. code-block:: c#

-    public void Configure(IApplicationBuilder app, IHostingEnvironment env)
-    {
     app.UseSimpleInjector(container);

     app.UseMiddleware<CustomMiddleware>(container);

     ...
-    }

 .. code-block:: c#

-    public void Configure(IApplicationBuilder app, IWebHostEnvironment env)
+    app.UseSimpleInjector(container);

+    if (!env.IsDevelopment())
     {
-        // UseSimpleInjector() enables framework services to be injected into
-        // application components, resolved by Simple Injector. app.UseSimpleInjector(container);

-        if (env.IsDevelopment())
-        {
-            app.UseDeveloperExceptionPage();
-        }
-        else
-        {
         app.UseExceptionHandler("/Home/Error");
     }

     app.UseStaticFiles();
     app.UseRouting();
     app.UseAuthorization();

     // In ASP.NET Core, middleware is applied in the order of registration.
     // (opposite to how decorators are applied in Simple Injector).
 This means
     // that the following two custom middleware components are wrapped inside
     // the authorization middleware, which is typically what you'd want. app.UseMiddleware<CustomMiddleware1>(container);
     app.UseMiddleware<CustomMiddleware2>(container);

     app.UseEndpoints(endpoints =>
     {
         endpoints.MapControllerRoute(
             name: "default",
             pattern: "{controller=Home}/{action=Index}/{id?}");
     });

-        // Always verify the container
-        container.Verify();
-    }

 The type supplied to **UseMiddleware<T>** should implement the `IMiddleware` interface from the `Microsoft.AspNetCore.Http` namespace.